-A typical example of context sharing is the similarity of movement, which we analyse in this section using real experimental data corresponding to the scenarios described in Section 2.
+A typical example of context sharing is the similarity of movement, which we analyse in this section using experimental results corresponding to the scenarios described in Section 2.
 In general, the movement information is extracted from accelerometers.
 Simpler sensors such as tilt switches can be also used, but with less accurate results.
 We have the following two concrete examples of wireless objects moving together:

-- 1. RTI wireless sensor nodes used in a transport scenario, which correlate their movement pattern; both tilt switches and accelerometers are used to extract the movement information [9]. - 2.
-BAN smart devices that decide whether they are carried by the same person, using the coherence between the movement data provided by accelerometers [6].
+- 1. RTI wireless sensor nodes used in a transport scenario, which correlate their movement pattern; the shared-context recognition algorithm computes a correlation coefficient between the movement data of two neighbouring nodes, which is extracted using both tilt switches and accelerometers [10]. - 2.
+BAN smart devices that decide whether they are carried by the same person; the shared-context recognition algorithm uses a coherence function of the movement data provided by accelerometers [7].

 Table 2 shows the characteristics of the normal distributions derived from the concrete experiments conducted in both application examples, together with the computed threshold from Eq.
 2 and the probabilities p and q.
 Contrary to the RTI scenario, where the nodes moving together experience exactly the same movement pattern, in the BAN scenario different parts of the body are engaged in different types of movements during walking.
-For a realistic evaluation, we choose the worse case experimental results from the BAN scenario [6], where the nodes are attached to the pocket and wrist of the subjects (Pocket/Wrist experimental trial).
+For a realistic evaluation, we choose the worse case experimental results from the BAN scenario, where the nodes are attached to the pocket and wrist of the subjects (Pocket/Wrist trial [7]).